Skip to main content

 # Initialize in current directory

-npx rich-domain init . --template fullstack
+npx rich-domain init . --template fullstack-drizzle

 # Skip all prompts